tobybreckon/bee-wi/README.txt

 The library is documented as follows:

-- BeeWi Camera Buggy SDK Documentation (.doc, .pdf and .html)
+- doc\documentation.pdf

 Exercises using the SDK are provided as follows:

-- Exercises for the BeeWi Camera Buggy SDK.pdf
+- doc\exercises.pdf

 A template program is available as follows:

 - TEMPLATE.py

-Images of arrows to use with pathFollower.py have been included in the documentation folder under the subdirectory symbols.
+Images of arrows to use with pathFollower.py have been included in the directory as follows:

+- doc\symbols\

 *** Contact ***